Expanding Horizons Fellowship

 - Explain, specifically, how this project will impact the local community you will work with.

 - Explain, specifically, how this project will impact your graduate studies at Rice, the quality of your thesis/dissertation, and your time to degree.
-(Or, in the case of a graduate alum, justify this in terms of your career trajectory.)

 - Explain, specifically, how you will apply what you will learn to future research.

-Include a budget proposal (1-2 pages), prepared in consultation with your department chair or department director of grad studies, and adviser.
+Include a budget proposal (1-2 pages), prepared in consultation with your department chair or department director of grad studies, and advisor.
 In the budget, students should outline what they would do with the funding for each of these levels (if relevant):

 Funding decisions will be made to maximize the return on investment of the available funding.
-Proposals that only focus on the higher dollar categories will have a lower likelihood of being funded, and will not be eligible for the lower-level amounts that were not outlined in the application.
+Proposals that only focus on the higher dollar categories will have a lower likelihood of being funded and will not be eligible for the lower-level amounts that were not outlined in the application.

 Format the budget expenditures as a table.